jhualberta/acrylic_annealing/README.md

 1 psi = 0.070 kg/cm2 = 6.89 kPa
 200 psi = 14 kg/cm2

-# Example and how it works:
+# Example to show how it works:
 ```
 *************************************
 Set mode (conservative or fast)
 ------- choose the mode carefully -------
 press 'enter': conservative mode (by default)
 press 'f': fast (energy-save) mode
-press:
+press:f
-Use conservative mode (by default)
+Set to fast mode.
+Warning: use the rate close to the maximum rate, be careful.
 *************************************
 Set the room/ambient temperature (27 °C as default):
 ------- choose the season -------